open-edge-platform/edge-ai-tuning-kit/README.md

 ### 2. Login to your Hugging Face account and browse to [mistralai/Mistral-7B-Instruct-v0.3](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) and click on the `Agree and access repository` button.

-### 3. Setup GPU driver based on your GPU version
+### 3. Setup the necessary drivers automatically on your platform using the scripts provided in [Edge Developer Kit Reference Scripts](https://github.com/intel/edge-developer-kit-reference-scripts).
-* Intel® Arc™ A-Series Graphics: [link](https://github.com/intel/edge-developer-kit-reference-scripts/tree/main/gpu/arc/dg2)
-* Intel® Data Center GPU Flex Series: [link](https://github.com/intel/edge-developer-kit-reference-scripts/tree/main/gpu/flex/ats)

 ### 4. Install Docker
 Follow the docker installation using the [link](https://docs.docker.com/engine/install/ubuntu/)